Here are the candidates running in Malpeque

 The riding has stayed Liberal for more than 30 years, with incumbent Heath MacDonald holding the seat since 2021.

-Four candidates have been confirmed in this riding and they're listed alphabetically by first name.
+Five candidates are running in this riding and they're listed alphabetically by first name.

 Anna Keenan, Green Party